Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Display information/Add graphics with renderer/README.md

 ## Additional information

-To set unique symbols across a number of graphics (e.g. showing graphics of individual landmarks) see "Add graphics with symbols" sample.
+To set unique symbols across a number of graphics (e.g. showing graphics of individual landmarks), see "Add graphics with symbols" sample.

 ## Tags